free things to do in New York City

 Discussion | Dance and the Deaf Community (online)

-This event features an American Sign Language-interpreted conversation with Brandon Kazen-Maddox and Alexandria Wailes discussing ASL Dance Theatre, working with the Deaf community, the role of a Director of ASL, and the relationship between dance, theater, ASL and music.
+This event features an American Sign Language-interpreted conversation with Brandon Kazen-Maddox and more Alexandria Wailes discussing ASL Dance Theatre, working with the Deaf community, the role of a Director of ASL, and the relationship between dance, theater, ASL and music.
 Kazen-Maddox is a grandchild of deaf adults and third-generation native signer of ASL.
-He collaborates with and provides opportunities for deaf artists who share a passion for bringing artistic works of ASL Dance Theater to the stage, screen and beyond.
+He collaborates with and provides opportunities for deaf artists who share a passion for bringing artistic works of ASL Dance Theater to the stage, screen and beyond. less

 New York City, NY; NYC